Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Hurricanes and their opponents score an average of 58.9 points per game, 4.6 fewer than Saturday's total.

-- The 63.5 total in this game is 5.2 points above the 58.3 average total in Yellow Jackets games this season.
+- The 58.3 PPG average total in Yellow Jackets games this season is 5.2 points fewer than this game's over/under.

 Miami Stats and Trends

-- Miami has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).
+- Miami has hit the over in 50% of its opportunities this year (four times over eight games with a set point total).

-- Miami is 4-0 against the spread and 3-1 overall in games when it puts up more than 28.5 points.
+- Miami is 4-0 against the spread and 3-1 overall in games when it records more than 28.5 points.

-- The Hurricanes have turned the ball over two more times (11 total) than the Yellow Jackets have forced a turnover (9) this season.
+- The Hurricanes have turned the ball over 11 times this season, two more turnovers than the Yellow Jackets have forced (9).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.